 Her current practice is formed of performing, teaching and creating, and she was recently commissioned by Assembly House to make a short digital work, by NSCD in 2019 to rework a piece on the Access to Education graduation and The Danish Royal Ballet School, Holstebro strand to make an original work.
 An important part of Charlotte's practice is teaching, and she delivers on a weekly basis dance to children from age four up to adults, and on a freelance basis for organisations such as Northern Ballet, NSCD, Kala Sangam and DanceEast.

-To date, ACCA has made two works -a fifteen minute dance theatre sketch, Occupational Hazard, and a dance film ACCA Danst, which have reached approximately 5000 people through digital exhibitions, social media and live events – all within the first six months of formally collaborating.
+To date, ACCA has made three works -a fifteen minute dance theatre sketch, Occupational Hazard, a dance film ACCA Danst, and a short dance-theatre film, EVEvolution, which have reached approximately 40,000 people through digital exhibitions, social media and live events – all within the first year of formally collaborating.